-I love the southern United States.
-Its beautiful landscapes, weeping southern moss, wonderfully bad-for-me shrimp & grits, and super-friendly people.
+I love the southern United States— its beautiful landscapes, weeping southern moss, wonderfully bad-for-me shrimp & grits, and super-friendly people.
 To celebrate our 15th wedding anniversary, my husband and I headed to a southern state and city that was new to me, but which I heard had tons of southern charm.
-We spent our weekend in Charleston, South Carolina in the spring, my favorite season.
+We took a Charleston weekend getaway in the spring, my favorite season.
 I was very sick for my trip.
 I ended up being diagnosed with pneumonia on my arrival home, so maybe that is why Charleston didn’t become one of my favorite new southern cities.
 That love still belongs to New Orleans, LA, and Savannah, GA.
 What I did love was the history and our road trip outside of the city.